-- The child's stay at the daycare during adaptation follows assigned time slots to allow the caregivers to focus more on the children that are adapting. - First day: 30 minutes with the presence of a parent, second day: 30 minutes without the parent's presence, subsequently attendance is extended by one half-hour every day, additionally according to the child's ability and ends after lunchtime. - First two weeks: daily attendance. - Following two weeks (weeks 2-4): attendance according to the Agreement. - Full-day attendance (if agreed with the parents via the Twigsee system) starts no earlier than the second month. - During the adaptation process, caregivers work more closely with parents and keep each other informed about the child's behavior.
+- The child's stay at the daycare during adaptation follows assigned time slots to allow the caregivers to focus more on the children that are adapting. - First two days: recommended 60 minutes daily with the presence of a parent, then according to the child's needs.
+Without the presence of a parent: 30 minutes daily. - If the parent is no longer present during adaptation, the child's stay follows a time schedule agreed with daycare staff, gradually extending\ up to lunch. - First two weeks: daily attendance.
+The following two weeks can continue daily or be adjusted with the daycare staff according to the child's individual needs. - From the second month: attendance according to the Agreement.
+Full-day attendance (if agreed via the Twigsee system) starts no earlier than the second month. - During the adaptation process, caregivers work more closely with parents and keep each other informed about the child's behavior.
 Based on their observations, caregivers keep daily records, evaluate them, and at the end of the first month invite the parents to a personal meeting to discuss the child's progress and, if needed, agree on further support for the child.

-To ensure a smooth and sensitive adaptation for the child, daycare staff may suggest, in the event of a break in attendance (e.g., illness, vacation), that the child return for a shorter period of time at first, with gradual extensions.
+\To ensure a smooth and sensitive adaptation for the child, daycare staff may suggest, in the event of a break in attendance (e.g., illness, vacation), that the child return for a shorter period of time at first, with gradual extensions.